Odiorne Point State Park

 Odiorne Point State Park, Coastal state park in Rye, United States

-The land marks the location of Pannaway Plantation, the first European settlement in New Hampshire, established by the Odiorne family in 1660.
+The park sits on the grounds of Pannaway Plantation, the first European settlement in New Hampshire, founded by the Odiorne family in 1660.
+The land was later used for coastal defense during World War II.

 Location: New Hampshire